eyanoapp/opensigl/docs/en/stock-management/asset-management.md

 In order to track assets effectively, it is important to require that all assets are physically scanned on a regular basis.
-To facilitate that the BHIMA software provides "Required Inventory Scans" which are defined periods (or campaigns) in which assets are to be scanned.
+To facilitate that the OpenSIGL software provides "Required Inventory Scans" which are defined periods (or campaigns) in which assets are to be scanned.

 To see a listing of the required inventory scan campaigns, visit the